SuperagenticAI/turboagents/docs/getting-started.md

 # Getting Started

-This page is the fastest path to running the package locally with the current `uv`-first workflow.
+This page is the shortest path from install to a real command.
+If you only want to confirm that the package is wired correctly, you should be able to go from zero to a working benchmark or dry-run serve command in a few minutes.

 ## Install

-Core package:
+Start with the core package:

 ```bash
 uv add turboagents
 ```

-Useful extras:
+Then add extras only for the path you actually need:

 ```bash
 uv add "turboagents[mlx]"